aniket-mish/distributed-ml-system/README.md

     return model
 ```

-Next, we created a model and instantiated the optimizer.
-We are using accuracy to evaluate the model and sparse categorical cross entropy as the loss function.
+Next, we create a simple CNN model and instantiate the `Adam` optimizer.
+We are using accuracy to evaluate the model and sparse categorical cross entropy as the loss function(remember we have 10 categories to predict).

-Now we can train the model.
-We are also defining callbacks that will be executed during model training.
+We also define callbacks(necessary ones 😉) that will execute during model training.

-1. `tf.keras.callbacks.ModelCheckpoint` saves the model at a certain frequency, such as after every epoch
+1. `tf.keras.callbacks.ModelCheckpoint` saves the model at a certain frequency, for example, after every epoch.

 ```python
 checkpoint_dir = './training_checkpoints'
 checkpoint_prefix = os.path.join(checkpoint_dir, "ckpt_{epoch}")
 ```

-Here we are defining the checkpoint directory to store the checkpoints and the name of the checkpoint files.
+We are defining the checkpoint directory to store the checkpoints and the name for the files.
+Checkpoints are important to restore the weights if the model training stops due to some issues.

-2. `tf.keras.callbacks.TensorBoard` writes a log for TensorBoard, which allows you to visualize the graphs
+2. `tf.keras.callbacks.TensorBoard` writes a log for TensorBoard, which allows you to visualize the graphs.
-3. `tf.keras.callbacks.LearningRateScheduler` schedules the learning rate to change after, for example, every epoch/batch
+3. `tf.keras.callbacks.LearningRateScheduler` schedules the learning rate to change after, for example, every epoch/batch.

 ```python
 def decay(epoch):